-Treatment Technique ^(a) (Type of approved filtration technology used) Dual media gravity filtration Turbidity Performance Standards ^(b) Turbidity of the filtered water must: (that must be met through the water treatment process) 1 - Be less than or equal to 0.3 NTU in 95% of measurements in a month.
-2 - Not exceed 1 NTU for more than eight consecutive hours.
-3 - Not exceed 1 NTU at any time.
+Treatment Technique ^(a) (Type of approved filtration technology used) Mixed-media gravity filtration Turbidity Performance Standards ^(b) Turbidity of the filtered water must: (that must be met through the water treatment process) 1 - Be less than or equal to 0.3 NTU in 95% of measurements in a month.
+2 - Not exceed 0.3 NTU for more than eight consecutive hours.
+3 - Not exceed 1.0 NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-100% of samples met standard for all months in 2023

-Highest single turbidity measurement during the year 0.29 NTU in October Number of violations of any surface water treatment requirements 0
+99.5% Highest single turbidity measurement during the year 0.31 Number of violations of any surface water treatment requirements 0